davidleitw/go-agent/README.md

 **Conditions**: The core of intelligent flow control.
 Define complex conversation logic with natural language style APIs.

+**Schema**: Intelligent information collection system.
+Define what data you need and let the framework automatically extract and collect it through natural conversation.

 **Chat Models**: Abstraction for different LLM providers.
 Currently supports OpenAI, with more coming soon.

 ## Supported LLM Providers